 Wash your hands.
 Keep the spread of germs at bay by keeping your hands clean.
 Carry hand-sanitizer with you for those times you can't access soap and water.
 If you run a business then it may be a good idea to protect your employees or guests by installing Hand Sanitiser Stations around your premises to ensure they have somewhere they can rid themselves of any germs that may be hiding on their hands.
 Also, carry tissues and use them when you need to sneeze or cough…and make sure you dispose of them quickly.
 Stay at home.
 If you can, avoid crowds and public transportation as much as possible.
 Staying away from large groups of people will reduce your risk of coming into contact with viruses that can cause the flu or common cold.

 Limit visits from family and friends.
 It's hard to stay away from loved ones during cold and flu season, but limiting your visits with them helps to reduce the chances of contracting a virus.
 When family wants to come over, ask if they have recently felt ill and make sure they wash their hands upon entering your home.
+If you need medication, think about going online and using a Canadian pharmacy or an online service local to your area.
+This way you can avoid infecting other people if you have the virus.

 What to Do if You Start Feeling Yucky